phorton1/src-fpcalc-test/README.md

 For those fingerprints that differed from the orig_win build, they were decoded, and compared bitwise as described above.
 What is interesting about the *f0-f4* section, is that although there were different distributions of "insignficant differences" where the score was *under* **0.01**, that the **number of significant differences** was the **same** across all platforms and builds, at **454 cases** or **5.29%** of my audio files.

 This **5.29%** difference is specific to my particular collection of audio files.
 One could run this test suite against another collection and receive a *0%* difference.
-But what is **scary** is that one could also run this suite against a particular collection and recieve **100%** signficant differences from the orig_win build.
+But what is **scary** is that one could also run this suite against a particular collection and receive **100%** signficant differences from the orig_win build.

-Also a comment that **my notion of significant differences** is undoubtedly debatable, but looking at the distributions of "bad scores" in the "g0" section of the table, shows some with scores that themselves differed by 10% or more from the orig_win fingerprint.
+There is no rigourous definition of **significant differences**, but looking at the distributions of "bad scores" in the "g0" section of the table, shows some with scores that themselves differed by 10% or more from the orig_win fingerprint.
 Surely this is cause for some concern for a system that tries to match acoustid fingerprints to specific musicbrainz release information.
 This is significant enough that it very likely could result in a **wrong release** getting a better score than the **correct release** for a given file, and could mess up naive users of *picard*, as well as *polluting* the acoustid fingerprint database.

 ## B. ffmpeg version 0.11